 My name is Xavier Devroey.
 I am a postdoctoral researcher at the Software Engineering Research Group (SERG) of the Delft University of Technology.
 I am currently involved in the Big Software on the Run 3TU project (BSR), aiming at developing novel techniques and tools to analyze software systems in vivo, and the Software Testing Amplification European project (STAMP), aiming at bringing test automation and amplification to the DevOps world.

-Testdag 2018 (11/2018): Co-organizing the Testdag 2018 in Delft, The Netherlands.
+Testdag 2019 (11/2019): Participating to the Testdag 2019 in Utrecht, The Netherlands.